johnbywater/quantdsl/README.md

 *Quant DSL* is a hybrid functional programming language for modelling derivative financial instruments. *Quant DSL* is written in Python, works with Python, looks like Python, and is available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).

 Here is an example of a *Quant DSL* model of an American option.
 There are two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
-The terms *Wait*, *Choice* and *Market*, *Date*, *TimeDelta* and *nostub* are primitive elements of the language - see section 'Overview of the Language' (below) for more information.
+The terms *Wait*, *Choice*, *Market*, *Date*, *TimeDelta* and *nostub* are primitive elements of the language - see section *Overview of the Language* below for more information.

 ```python
 def American(starts, ends, strike, underlying):